Hrsh-Rvl/Python-Weather_App/README.md

 This is a simple Python project to fetch weather details for a city using openweathermap.org API.

-See requirement.txt file packages necessary to run the code.
+See requirement.txt file for packages necessary to run the code.

 You will need to create an account on openweathermap.org and get your own API key to run the code.